We're all so used to this phrase that we don't even question it. If a product says it is anti-ageing on the box then it must be - right?

 Although to be fair some should be called 'ageing prevention' as they don't reverse signs of ageing - they just slow them down or prevent them from getting worse.

 Before we get on to the ingredients a reminder from your friendly nag about the 3 worst things you can do for your skin.

 Sun, Sugar and Smoking

 Sun - get a little - not a lot.
-Don't use too high an SPF (unless medically advised) and be sensible.
+Be sensible.

 Sugar - probably one of the best (and hardest) things you can do for yourself, your health and your skin is to cut out sugar.